vustur/provoda/README.md

 1. Clone repo
 2. Create `.env.local` in the root of the project
-3. Add .env.local to root
-4. Edit it like this:
+3. Edit it like this:

    ```
    DB_HOST= *Db host.
 Example: localhost*